pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         AES XTS keys are double length.
 This means that to do AES 128 encryption in XTS mode you need a 256-bit key.
 Similarly, AES 256 requires passing a 512-bit key.
+AES 192 is not supported in XTS mode.

     XTS (XEX-based tweaked-codebook mode with ciphertext stealing) is a mode of operation for the AES block cipher that is used for `disk encryption`_.